kexiZeroing/kexiZeroing.github.io/src/blog/tech-share-rewind-2024.md

 - Lee Robinson [recorded a video](https://www.youtube.com/watch?v=sIVL4JMqRfc) on learning how to deploy Next.js, Postgres, and Nginx to a $4 VPS with Docker.
 He explains how to use and configure Next.js features like image optimization, caching & ISR, streaming, middleware, server components, and more.

+- [player.style](https://player.style) is legit amazing.
+A themable video player built on web components that can express everything from YouTube's style to Winamp.

 ## September
 - Google's NotebookLM gives you a personalized AI collaborator that you can read, take notes, and collaborate with it to refine and organize your ideas.
 Support added for YouTube videos and audio files as new source materials.